cocos-creator/docs-3d-deprecated/en/editor/publish/publish-baidugame.md

 # Publishing to Baidu Mini Games

-Starting with v1.0.3, Cocos Creator 3D officially supports the release of games to the Baidu Mini Games.
+**Cocos Creator 3D** officially supports the release of games to the **Baidu Mini Games**.

-The runtime environment of the Baidu Mini Game is an extension of the Baidu Smart Mini Program.
+The runtime environment of the Baidu Mini Game is an extension of the **Baidu Smart Mini Program**.
 This provides a WebGL interface encapsulation based on the mini program environment.
 This greatly improves the rendering capabilities and performance.
 However, since these interfaces are encapsulated by the Baidu team, they are not equivalent to the browser environment.

 On the engine side, in order to make the developers' workload as easy as possible, our main tasks for developers include the following:

 - The engine framework adapts to the Baidu Mini Game API, pure game logic level, developers do not need any additional modifications.
-- The Cocos Creator 3D editor provides a fast packaging process, released directly as a **Baidu Mini Game**, and automatically evokes the Baidu DevTools.
+- The **Cocos Creator 3D** editor provides a fast packaging process, released directly as a **Baidu Mini Game**, and automatically evokes the Baidu DevTools.
 - Automatically load remote resources, cache resources, and cache resource version control.

-Please refer to the [Baidu Mini Game Developer Documentation](https://smartprogram.baidu.com/docs/game/) to review the game submission, the review, and the release process for a Baidu Mini Game.
+Please refer to the [Baidu Mini Game Developer Documentation](https://smartprogram.baidu.com/docs/game/) documentation to review the game submission, the review, and the release process for a Baidu Mini Game.

 ## Publish Baidu Mini Games with Cocos Creator 3D